Farrah Abraham Goes Completely Naked On The Beach In Costa Rica

 Former Teen Mom OG star Farrah Abraham showed off her body on the beach in Costa Rica this week.
 The reality star stripped off her bikini on the beach for a racy photo shoot and then frolicked in the ocean.

 According to a Sept.
-5 report by The Daily Mail, Farrah Abraham took off all of her clothes on the beach during her vacation in Costa Rica.
+5 report by the Daily Mail, Farrah Abraham took off all of her clothes on the beach during her vacation in Costa Rica.
 The reality star went completely nude for a sexy photo shoot.
 Farrah had sand all over her body as she covered herself up to pose for the photographs.

 The ex-Teen Mom star showed off her tan lines as she posed for the camera.
-Farrah donned wet hair, which she wore in natural looking waves.
-She also sported bright red lips, and splashed around in the water in her birthday suit.
+Farrah donned wet hair, which she wore in natural-looking waves.
+She also sported bright red lips and splashed around in the water in her birthday suit.

 Farrah Abraham has been showing off her body the entire time she has been in Costa Rica.
-The mother-of-one posted a video of herself emerging from the swimming pool of her vacation home while wearing a very revealing black bathing suit.
+The mother of one posted a video of herself emerging from the swimming pool of her vacation home while wearing a very revealing black bathing suit.
 Later she posted a second video where she was wearing only daisy dukes and a bra while she jumped rope while looking out over the beautiful scenery.

 View this post on Instagram